Shankheshwar Jain Temple

-The Shankheshwar Jain Temple is located in the center of Shankheshwar town of Patan district, Gujarat, India.
+The Shankheshwar Shwetambar Jain Tirth is located in the center of Shankheshwar town of Patan district, Gujarat, India.
 The temple is dedicated to Parshwanath and is an important place of pilgrimage for the followers of Jainism.

 Jain legend

 In ancient scriptures, this Tirtha (pilgrimage site) is referred to as Shankhapur.
 The story is that Ashadhi Shravak became depressed, and began to ask questions about nirvana, liberation, and salvation.
-Answering all these questions, Damodar Swami, the ninth Tirthankar, said "Parshvanath will be the twenty-third Tirthankar in the Avasarpinikala (the descending half of the wheel of time).
+Answering all these questions, Damodar Swami, the ninth Tirthankar, said "Parshvanathji will be the twenty-third Tirthankar in the Avasarpinikala (the descending half of the wheel of time).
 You will be his Ganadhar (prime disciple) named Aryaghosha and attain salvation there".
-Shravak then became fully absorbed in praying to Bhagawan Parshvanath and worshipping his idol, which went on to be worshipped in the worlds of gods, demons, and on earth.
+Shravak then became fully absorbed in praying to Bhagawan Parshvanathji and worshipping his idol, which went on to be worshipped in the worlds of gods, demons, and on earth.

 History

 In the year 1155 VS (1098 CE), Sajjan Shah re-built/ renovated the Shankheshwar Parshwanath Jain Temple on the banks of the Rupen river.
 In Vikram Samvat 1286 (1229 CE), Vastupala—Tejpal renovated this temple under the instructions of Vardhamansuri.
 There were 52 idols in the temple.
 In VS 1302, king Durjansalya, awed by the idol and inspired by Uktasuri, renovated the temple substantially.
 In the fourteenth century VS, the temple was destroyed by Alauddin Khalji.
 In the sixteenth century VS, under the inspiration of Vijaysensuri, a new temple with 52 idols was built.
 In VS 1760 (1703 CE), the sangha built the new temple and got the idol reinstalled.
 Besides the original sanctuary, the temple has an open square, a decorated square, a vast square and two assembly halls.
 The current temple was built in 1811.